andepraveenofficial/html-tutorial/00-Material/html.md

 ```

 - The HTML source element specifies multiple alternative media resources for HTML picture element or for media elements (audio, video, etc.).
-- It is commonly used to give the same media content in multiple file formats for providing compatibility across different browsers.
+- The HTML `src` attribute specifies the URL/path of the media resource (e.g. horse).
-- The HTML `src` attribute of the source element specifies the URL/path of the media resource.
+- The HTML `type` attribute specifies the type/format of the media resource(e.g. audio/mpeg)

 ### iframe